 Aversion: The furry Tabletop Game Ironclaw, which features a Renaissance-era technology level, features guns.
 They're portrayed with all the limitations guns of that era had: they have a chance to misfire, they're expensive, they have a very long reload time, they can't work well in rain, etc. On the other hand they do twice the damage that other weapons in the system do.

-Amusingly, the Bretonnian supplement for Warhammer Fantasy Role Play gave us a look at the statute decreeing Fantasy Gun Control.
+Amusingly, the Bretonnian supplement gave us a look at the statute decreeing Fantasy Gun Control.
 A strict reading doesn't support a ban on firearms.
-It bans crossbows, but it hadn't been updated since the introduction of black powder weaponry, although such a ban would be within the spirit of the law.
-There is, in fact, a movement in the port city of L'Anguille laying the groundwork for a call for either a stricter reading, or explicit amendment of the law, so they can openly upgrade the harbour defences with cannon.
+It bans crossbows, but it hasn't been updated since the introduction of black powder weaponry, although including black powder weapons in the ban is generally considered within the spirit of the law.
+However there is a movement in the port city of L'Anguille calling for either a stricter reading or an explicit amendment of the law, so they can openly upgrade the harbour defences with cannon.

 The Mage Knight miniatures game had a whole faction of gun-toting Dwarves & Humans, specifically as a counter to the setting's technomages.
 They had everything from flintlocks and arquebus to chain guns and personal cannons.

 Averted in Iron Kingdoms the setting makes use of guns for nearly every faction in the Warmachine game.